-I was personally impacted by mental health issues as a child and as a result I have a strong passion for this area as an adult.
-After discussing the role I wanted to play within the Tulsa community with Wendy Thomas at Leadership Tulsa (LT), I was introduced to Counseling and Recovery Services of Oklahoma.
-As a member of LT Class 62 in 2019 I began with CRSOK as a board intern, then became Vice Chair, and I am now the Vice Chair of the board as well as the current chair of the Public Relations & Resource Development committee.
+As a child I was personally impacted by mental health issues and, as a result, I have a strong passion for this area as an adult.
+After discussing the role I wanted to play within the Tulsa community with Wendy Thomas at Leadership Tulsa (LT), I was introduced to Counseling and Recovery Services of Oklahoma (CRSOK).
+As a member of LT Class 62 in 2019, I began with CRSOK as a board intern, then became Vice Chair, and I am now the Chair of the Board, as well as the current chair of the Public Relations & Resource Development committee.
 There has long since been a negative stigma surrounding mental health in the Black community and more strongly amongst Black women.
 I want to be part of the solution that normalizes assistance for healthy living and stability.

-I am originally from Fort Worth, TX and moved to Oklahoma to attend Langston University where I received by Bachelors degree in Accounting and Finance.
+I am originally from Fort Worth, TX and moved to Oklahoma to attend Langston University where I received my Bachelors degree in Accounting and Finance.
 I received my MBA from Northeastern State University and have 20+ years of focus in corporate finance.
-I currently work for Cherokee Nation Business as a Finance Manager where I get to combine my nerdy numbers side with relationship building in other teams.
 In addition to CRSOK, I have served in a volunteer capacity for the Child Abuse Network (CAN), Domestic Violence Intervention Services (DVIS), and Resonance.

 Meet the TeamBoard of Directors

 Chair/Stanfield & O’Dell